 Well, it’s certainly a healthy choice — however, why does it have to be light?
 Don’t get me wrong, light can be delicious, but when I’m especially hungry, I want something that tastes hearty, rich, and healthy, but not light.

-So why do I NEVER whisk or mix egg whites in any way when I’m using them for an omelet?
-Simple — so they don’t taste light.
 The result of not mixing them is a texture that’s thick and smooth.
 This is how I get the “hearty,” and the “rich,” I get by developing the flavors of the added ingredients.
 And in the case of this recipe, it’s the caramelized onions that bring it on.

 P.S.
 Frittata is the Italian word for omelet.